 I’m often trying to make a “complete” list or in other words “perfect” list, but

-There are many different, tiny and big manufacturers with new ideas of how to hold a fabric tight for embroidery.
-This list is an overview of the hoops I am using myself and/or are very commonly used paired with some speciality hoops.
+There are many, tiny and big manufacturers with new ideas of how to hold the fabric tight for embroidery.
+This list is an overview of the hoops I am using myself and/or are very commonly used paired with some specialty hoops.

 I have found lots of vintage hoops, especially metal ones, that look great!
 The thing is it’s hard to get your hand on these and there is a little luck involved.
 It is interesting to look at the unusual solutions each country has come up with for embroidery hoops in the past!